nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

     This configuration guarantees that the network sample can handle the Bluetooth LE DLE update procedure, which is used in the :ref:`ble_throughput` sample.

-* :ref:`radio_test` - an application used for testing available modes of the Radio peripheral
+* :ref:`radio_test` - an sample application used for testing available modes of the Radio peripheral.

 Application samples
 ===================